ansys-internal/ansys-api-template/README.md

 This action is triggered only when tags are pushed.
 It is commented out to avoid inadvertently pushing wheels to public PyPI.
-Once you uncomment this section, you can deploy to [PyPI](https://pypi.org/) with these commands:
+Once you uncomment this section, you can deploy to [PyPI](https://pypi.org/).
+For example, to push tags for version ``v0.5.0``, you would use these commands:

 ```bash
 git tag v0.5.0
 git push --tags
 ```

-**NOTE:** This upload action use the organizational secret.
+**NOTE:** The preceding upload action uses the organizational secret.
 Be sure to replace it with a project-specific token.